Wednesday, April 8, 2020

 You can fulfill it only with the help of God.
 Under His blessing and with a strong belief in His Son, our Master, I hope you can build your house.

-“Work with all your might to honor God, to the honor of our house, and to the honor of our German Fatherland, and be an example to your people,” he said, as he raised his glass in a toast to the newly-married couple.
+“Work with all your might to honor God, to the honor of our house, and to the honor of our German Fatherland, and be an example to your people,” he said, raising his glass in a toast to the newly married couple.

 The wedding reminded many of “the glamour of imperial courts,” which was not encouraged or appreciated by the National Socialists.